 The Loom & Leaf from the environmentally-friendly company Saatva is the best memory foam mattress that has better responsiveness than any other memory foam model on the market.
 It comes in two firmness options, Medium (5.5) and Firm (8), with the Firm being one of the most responsive memory foam mattresses.

-The entire bed is made from natural materials that provide a cool and stable sleep surface.
+The Loom & Leaf Mattress is made from natural materials that provide a cool and stable sleep surface.
 You have a combination of soft and organic cotton in the cover and high-density visco elastic memory foam below the cover.
 These materials have an excellent temperature regulation and give a pleasant cooling feeling when you sleep on the bed.
 It also conforms to the body without the sinking feeling, and slowly responds to pressure with excellent motion isolation.

 The bed is very suitable for back and side sleepers in the average and heavy-weight groups, and individuals with back and hip pain problems.
 There is free White Glove delivery available in the U.S. for any Saatva product.
 And you also get a 180-month warranty and a 120-day sleep trial.